gsanch15/MrSanchezCSE_Class/README.md

 new line of code written by master copy
-I will start this line on gsanch15 and commit directly to the master branch Now this new line will test the create new branch and start a pull request
+I will start this line on gsanch15 and commit directly to the master branch Now this new line will test the create new branch and start a pull request Now this new line again will test new branch and start a pull request